 - Use refrigerant piping made of C1220 (CU-DHP) phosphorus deoxidized copper as specified in the JIS H3300 "Copper and copper alloy seamless pipes and tubes".
-In addition, be sure that the inner and outer surfaces of the pipes are clean and free of hazardous sulphur, oxides, dust/dirt, shaving particles, oils, moisture, or any other contaminant. - Never use existing refrigerant piping. - The large amount of chlorine in conventional refrigerant and refrigerator oil in the existing piping will cause the new refrigerant to deteriorate - Store the piping to be used during installation indoors and keep both ends of the piping sealed until just before brazing. - If dust, dirt, or water gets into the refrigerant cycle, the oil will deteriorate and the compressor may fail. - Use ester oil, ether oil or alkylbenzene (small amount) as the refrigerator oil to coat flares and flange connections.
+In addition, be sure that the inner and outer surfaces of the pipes are clean and free of hazardous sulphur, oxides, dust/dirt, shaving particles, oils, moisture, or any other contaminant. - Never use existing refrigerant piping. - The large amount of chlorine in conventional refrigerant and refrigerator oil in the existing piping will cause the new refrigerant to deteriorate - Store the piping to be used during installation indoors and keep both ends of the piping sealed until just before brazing. - If dust, dirt, or water gets into the refrigerant cycle, the oil will deteriorate and the compressor may fail. - Do not use a leak detection additive.